Skip to contents

 plot(inverted_sdm)

-And we will convert it to the same, integer, scale as the rest of the predictors
+And we will convert it to the same integer scale as the other predictors.

 inverted_sdm = round(inverted_sdm * 100, 0)